api3dao/airnode/packages/airnode-protocol/README.md

 - `arbitrum`, `avalanche`, `metis` and their testnets do not support deterministic deployment and are deployed undeterministically, resulting different contract addresses.

-- `fantom-testnet`, `metis`, `milkomeda` are not verified due to not being supported by hardhat-etherscan or the support being broken.
+- `fantom`, `metis`, `milkomeda` and their testnets are not verified due to not being supported by hardhat-etherscan or the support being broken.
 The addresses act as the verification for deterministic deployments, and you can use `deploy:verify-local` to verify undeterministic deployments.

-- `fantom-testnet` and `arbitrum` is not verified on the respective block explorers due to hardhat-etherscan not working.
-You can verify the contracts locally using the `verify-deployment` script.

 - The default Airnode `gasLimit` is not enough for `arbitrum`, `arbitrum-testnet` and `metis-testnet`.
 Configure a suitable value (such as `5000000`) in `config.json` for these chains.